About

 Adjustment factors

 Our adjustment factors can help you get into your preferred degree by considering your circumstances as well as your academic results.
-These include the Year 12 Subject Adjustment, Gold Coast and Logan Priority Access, Brisbane Community Engagement, Rural and Remote Access, Educational Access Scheme, Elite Athlete Support and Bachelor of Medical Science adjustments.
-You can easily check your available adjustments using our adjustment calculator.
+These include the Year 12 Subject Adjustment, Location Adjustments supporting both students who are new to tertiary study both within our catchment and from regional and remote locations within Queensland, Educational Access Scheme, Elite Athlete Support and Incremental adjustments for the Bachelor of Medical Science.
+You can easily check your eligibility using our adjustment calculator.
 Visit Adjustment Factors.

 Griffith Sports College

-Griffith is proud to be the No. 1 university for elite athlete support nationally, with the highest number of student athletes of any Australian university at the 2024 Paris Olympics and Paralympics, the 2020 Tokyo Olympics and Paralympics, as well as the 2022 Commonwealth Games in Birmingham.
-Through the Griffith Sports College, you can access support to help balance the high demands of elite sport with your university studies.
+Griffith is proud to be the No. 1 university for elite athlete support nationally, and the exclusive Australian Olympic Pathway University in partnership with the Australian Olympic Committee.
+With the highest number of student athletes of any Australian university at the 2024 Paris Olympics and Paralympics, the 2020 Tokyo Olympics and Paralympics, and the 2022 Commonwealth Games in Birmingham, we’re the place to be for athletes who want to excel in both sport and study.
+Griffith Sports College supports you to balance the demands of elite sport with your university studies.
 Visit Griffith Sports College.

 Griffith University Student Academy of Excellence